15 Inspired Christmas Tree Ideas

 Add DIY details

-Each year this mini tree has sat on the kitchen island holding tiny holiday cookie cutters.
-To change it up this year, the cookie cutters were tied onto a dried orange garland and the tree was placed inside a vintage bowl.
-You can see the previous posts on how to dry oranges and then make a simple garland with them.
+Each year, this mini tree sits on the kitchen island holding tiny holiday cookie cutters.
+To change it up this year, the cookie cutters were tied onto a dried orange garland, and the tree was placed inside a vintage bowl.

 Inspired Christmas Tree Containers